Materia-xx/BookmarkManager/README.md

 * |ApplicationData| - Stores the db file in the application data folder. e.g. C:\Users\alias\AppData\Roaming\BookmarkManager\Bookmark.db
 * |NextToExe| - Stores the db in the same place the exe is running from.
 * Or, you may type in a path in the app.config if you want to use another location.

-### HotKey Configuration

-The HotKey (and other settings) can be re-defined by right clicking on the main search box and selecting "Configure".